-Care in the last days and hours of life with dementia
+Care in the last days of life with dementia

 We use the words ‘dying’ or ‘terminal’ to describe when a person is in the last few days or hours of life.
 Sometimes a death is sudden and unexpected.
 More often, though, a person shows signs that they are dying: it is important to recognise these and plan ahead.
-Symptoms need to be anticipated and managed well.
-We also must work alongside family and loved ones to help them be prepared and supported through what is a highly emotional and uncertain time.
+This section will help you to anticipate and manage symptoms, as well as provide some tips to help prepare family and loved ones through what is a highly emotional and uncertain time.

 I don’t want my mother to die alone.
 I want her to be comfortable and to die with dignity.A daughter of a person with dementia.